ubcdlab/pr-issue-topology-project/docs/Generating-Topology-Images.md

 For documentation on the `--size`, `--status`, and `--edge-direction` parameters, see documentation on [Most Frequent Connected Components](./Most-Frequent-CCs.md).

 Images will be saved to `image_dump/[size]/`.

+## Generating Images of Sequential Topology Matches

+`python -m generate_neo4j_images.generate_pattern_sequences --cypher=[cypher_path] --name=[pattern_name] --lname=[first_pattern_name] --lname=[second_pattern_name] ...`

+Generates images from a Neo4J topology query.
+See above for more information on image generation.

+A 'sequential' topology match is defined as a topology match in which one of its nodes is also part of another match for another topology.

+Queries passed into this script expect results columns to be labelled in the format `[variable_name]_[1, 2, 3...]`.
+For example, a query should return `nodes, relationships, pr_1, i_1, match_relationships_1, pr_2, i_2, i2_2, match_relationships_2`.
+See `cypher_scripts/` for more examples.

+It is important that each topology returns its own `match_relationships` object.
+They will be coloured differently in the end image to differentiate topologies.

+There can be any number of `--lname` parameters, corresponding to the names of the topologies making up a topology sequence.
+They should be in the same order as matched, i.e. the topology whose results are labelled with `_1` in the query should be provided in the CLI first.
+These names will appear in a legend in each image.

+In these images, any nodes matched in both topologies will be additionally labelled with a star.
+They represent the 'intersection' of the two topologies.